jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 have experienced burnout
 within the past 12 months.
 60%
-9Forrester.
-Predictions 2023: Cybersecurity, Risk, And Privacy.
+9 Forrester.
+“Predictions 2023: Cybersecurity, Risk, And Privacy.”
 October 2022\.
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 21
+Conclusion

-ConclusionAfter the chaos and disruption of the first pandemic year, CISOs found themselves in a period of transition.
+After the chaos and disruption of the first pandemic year, CISOs found themselves in a period of transition.
 Confidence in remote setups and understanding of the post\-pandemic threat landscape grew.
-So did belief in their ability to protect their organizations in this new normal.
+So did belief in their ability to protect their organizations in this “new normal.”
-But for CISOs, theres no longer anything new about what has become a normal way of working.
+But for CISOs, there’s no longer anything new about what has become a normal way of working.
 With the initial scramble behind them and two more years of remote work under their belts, it is back to reality.
 And with that comes a familiar state of elevated concern.
 CISOs are under no illusions about the risks posed by their people.
 But some are misplacing their confidence when it comes to protecting data.
 Insider threats are a growing problem.
 And as staff turnover shows no signs of slowing across many industries, it is